Janis Martin: Later career

 By 1960, Martin was on her second marriage, and her husband demanded she leave the music business.
 In the 1970s, she began performing again with her newly formed band, The Variations.
 In 1975, she was working for the Halifax, Virginia, Police Department when music historian Dennis West tracked her down.
 Edd Bayes, a record collector from Maryland, asked Dennis for her address, which Dennis gave to him.
 He then coaxed her to appear locally and tell her story in Goldmine magazine.
 Martin toured through Europe as part of the rockabilly revival there, and in 1979 Bayes convinced RCA to pull four Martin songs from their vault, which were then released on Dog Gone Records in 1977.
 Edd Bayes took one of the songs that had been recorded twice ("Love Me Love") at different tempos and added the 'cha cha' to the title.
 In the 1980s, the Bear Family label gathered Martin's complete record history with the compilation album The Female Elvis.
-Since the early 1980s Janis started performing again at Rockabilly shows through Europe and the US.
+Since the early 1980s Janis started performing again at Rockabilly shows throughout Europe and the US.
 One of her live shows was released on a CD called Here I Am on Hydra Records.
 In 1995, Martin appeared on Rosie Flores's Rockabilly Filly album for HighTone Records.
 Flores recorded an album with Martin six months before her death, but it was not released until September 18, 2012, as The Blanco Sessions by Cow Island Music.